christophejunke/sdl2-event-loop/README.md

 `SDL2:WITH-EVENT-LOOP` to know which arguments are expected for each kind of event.

-For example, the following systems uses the library in two different ways.
+For example, the following system uses the library in two different ways.
 First, load the test system:

     (QL:QUICKLOAD "SDL2-EVENT-LOOP/TEST")